Tips for Exercising Safely When You Have Diabetes

 - If your diabetes is controlled by diet or medicine that does not lower your blood sugar, you do not need to eat a snack before you exercise.

-- Some medicines, such as glyburide and nateglinide, can cause low blood sugar emergencies.
+- Some medicines, such as glyburide, can cause low blood sugar emergencies.
 If you take that type of medicine or insulin, check your blood sugar before you exercise.
 If your blood sugar is less than 5.5 mmol/L, eat a carbohydrate snack first.

 - Have some glucose or sucrose tablets or solution or other type of quick-sugar food with you when you exercise.
 You may have symptoms of low blood sugar while you exercise or up to 24 hours after you stop.